Employment

 CityLife Church is committed to the safety, protection and wellbeing of all children and young people across all our congregations and worksites.
 CityLife Church has implemented a range of child safety measures including a Child Protection Policy and Code of Conduct.
 We advise applicants that CityLife’s standards of rigorous screening and ongoing supervision/accountability reflect this commitment.
 Our staff and volunteers are required to have a current Working with Children Check and undergo Police Checks where applicable.
 A copy of CityLife’s Child Protection Policy and Code of Conduct are available on request.

-Working with the Lead Pastor- Manningham, Manningham staff and volunteers, the Young Adults Pastor oversees the development of the Young Adult Ministry that raises up fervent followers of Jesus Christ who will reach out and impact communities, cities and nations for the kingdom of God.
+CityLife Church is committed to “raise up fervent followers of Jesus Christ who will reach out and impact communities, cities and nations for the Kingdom of God.”

 • Demonstrated confidence in spiritual gifts and ministry.